Fxvdi/Correlation-Analysis/README.md

-# Correlation-Analysis
+# Correlation Analysis: Gross Domestic Product (GDP) and Organized Crime in 2021 using Python and Jupyter Notebook

-Correlation analysis between Gross Domestic Produkct (GDP) and Organized Crime of 2021 with Python using Jupyter Notebook.
+This repository encompasses a learning project undertaken as part of my university studies.
+The project involves a comprehensive correlation analysis between Gross Domestic Product (GDP) and Organized Crime for the year 2021, implemented using Python within a Jupyter Notebook environment.

-This repository contains an learning project which is used for my university studies.

-If forced me to immerse myself to solve the following problems:
-* finding data with good quality
+---

+### This project compelled me to delve into solving various challenges, including:

+* Locating datasets of high quality.
-* merging dataframes together with only partially matching columns
+* Merging dataframes with partially matching columns.
-* using the right color and value scale without manipulating
+* Utilizing appropriate color and value scales without manipulation.
-* using logarithmic value for better visualization
+* Implementing logarithmic values for enhanced visualization.
-* when do I use spearmen and when pearson correlation
+* Understanding when to use Spearman and when to use Pearson correlation.
-* how do I inteprete correlation
+* Interpreting correlation results effectively.
-* when do I use wich chart
+* Knowing when to choose specific types of charts for visualization.

+Pyhton Libraries: Numpy, Pandas and Plotly

+This is a correlation analysis without any causalities.